rpm-software-management/dnf/doc/command_ref.rst

 ``--repofrompath <repo>,<path/url>``
     Specify a path or url to a repository (same path as in a baseurl) to add to the repositories for this query.
 This option can be used multiple times.
-The repo label for the repository is specified by <repo>.
-If you want to view only the packages from this repository, combine this with with ``--repo=<repo>`` or ``--disablerepo="*"`` switches.
+The repository label for the repository is specified by <repo>.
+If you want to view only packages from this repository, combine this with the ``--repo=<repo>`` or ``--disablerepo="*"`` switches.
-    The repo label for the repository is specified by <repo>.
+    The repository label for the repository is specified by <repo>.

 ``--repo=<repoid>``
     Enable just specific repositories by an id or a glob.
 Can be used multiple times with accumulative effect.
-It is basically shortcut for ``--disablerepo="*" --enablerepo=<repoid>`` and is mutually exclusive with ``--disablerepo`` option.
+It is basically a shortcut for ``--disablerepo="*" --enablerepo=<repoid>`` and is mutually exclusive with the ``--disablerepo`` option.

 ``--rpmverbosity=<name>``
     RPM debug scriptlet output level.
 Sets the debug level to ``<name>`` for RPM scriptlets.
-    For available levels, see ``rpmverbosity`` configuration option.
+    For available levels, see the ``rpmverbosity`` configuration option.

 ``--sec-severity=<severity>, --secseverity=<severity>``
-    Includes packages that provides a fix for issue of the specified severity.
+    Includes packages that provide a fix for an issue of the specified severity.
-    Applicable for install, repoquery, updateinfo, and upgrade command.
+    Applicable for the install, repoquery, updateinfo and upgrade commands.

 ``--security``
-    Includes packages that provides a fix for security issue.
-Applicable for upgrade command.
+    Includes packages that provide a fix for a security issue.
+Applicable for the upgrade command.

 ``--setopt=<option>=<value>``
-    override a config option from the config file.
-To override config options from repo files, use ``repoid.option`` for the ``<option>``.
-Conf options like ``excludepkgs``, ``includepkgs``, ``installonlypkgs``, and ``tsflags`` work as append option, therefore they are not overridden but the value is appended.
+    override a configuration option from the configuration file.
+To override configuration options from repo files, use ``repoid.option`` for the ``<option>``.
+Conf options like ``excludepkgs``, ``includepkgs``, ``installonlypkgs`` and ``tsflags`` work as append option, therefore they are not overridden but the value is appended.
 If there is no value like ``--setopt=tsflags=`` it remove all values in append options.